CHIMERA SHIH TZU FAQ

 How much do your dogs weigh?
 Do you predict, track, or guarantee weight?

 We raise small standard Shih Tzus, on the lower end of the AKC Breed Standard, with several of our dogs weighing in just below the breed standard.
 I’m happy to get a current weight on any of my dogs upon request.
 I actually don’t keep track of how much everyone weighs, as long as they are healthy and fit.
 I judge each individual based on their own structure and body condition, not what the scale compares.
-Our breeding dogs all weigh between 6 & 12 lbs, except Kikimora & Nixie.
-They are our largest weighing 13 pounds.
+Our breeding dogs all weigh between 6 & 14 lbs.
+Kikimora & her daughter Cassandra are the largest.
+Kikimora weighs 13 pounds and her daughter may actually outgrow her a little bit.
 Kikimora is an imported line from Odessa Joy in the Ukraine, with international show dog champion parents.
 I typically want my dogs within AKC breed standard, which is 9-16 pounds, but size is not a sole driving factor for me personally.
-My dogs range on the smaller end, with most being right at 8 pounds, but I never sought out “small” or undersized Shih Tzus.
+My dogs range on the smaller end, with most being right at 9-10 pounds, but I never sought out “small” or undersized Shih Tzus.
 I put more thought and concern into their general body structure (for healthy long lived dogs without joint or spine issues, breathing problems, or excessivly protruding eyes prone to injury) and their temperament.
 In my humble opinion, it doesn’t matter the size of the dog (within breed standard) but it’s important that they are friendly, outgoing, and able to handle life’s daily stressors like traveling, grooming, and playing.

 I joined a lot of grooming groups and across the board the #1 complained about dog from groomers was Shih tzus because they can be so difficult!!
 I’m shocked by that because mine will literally get bored and lay down on the table while I shave them.
 That’s what I mean by able to handle stress.
 I want them to handle travel, and vet visits, and visitors in the home, and exploring new places, storms and wind and thunder.
 Well balanced dogs, whether they are 6 or 8 or 16 pounds.